mwc360/mwc360.github.io/_posts/2024-12-20-Understanding-Session-and-Table-Configs.md

     SHOW TBLPROPERTIES dbo.table_with_properties
     ```

-    #### Why the deliniation between persistent and default?:
+    **Why the deliniation between persistent and default?**:

-    **Persistent Table Properties**: Designed for features that are core to table behavior and must persist across sessions and jobs.
+    - **Persistent Table Properties**: Designed for features that are core to table behavior and must persist across sessions and jobs.

-    **Configurable Table Properties**: Offer runtime flexibility based on workload types, allowing  configurations to be customized for specific Spark jobs.
+    - **Transient Table Properties**: Offer runtime flexibility based on workload types, allowing configurations to be customized for specific Spark jobs.

 ### Why Do Multiple Scope Exist?
 - **Flexibility**: Different workloads require different optimization strategies, and multiple scopes allow fine-tuning.